dbrugne/donut/README.md

 - Welcome message (donut default)
 - Welcome message (custom by owner)

+- Put David as owner of #donut and #support

 - [ ] user highlight in .messages with @
 - [ ] add @ before every username
 - [ ] Add mentions in room (highlight room user in messages)